-1 Module name 65903 Transport and reaction in porous media: Simulation 5 ECTS 2 Courses / lectures No courses / lectures available for this module!
-3 Lecturers No lecturers available since there are no courses / lectures for this module!
+1 Module name 65903 Transport and reaction in porous media: Simulation 5 ECTS 2 Courses / lectures No teaching units are offered for the module in the current semester.
+For further information on teaching units please contact the module managers.
+3 Lecturers -